digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 and downgrade transformations:

 -  Values of scalar types are trivially transformed to themselves.
+-  The payload of an Optional is recursively transformed.
 -  The elements of Lists are recursively transformed.
 -  The keys and values of Maps are recursively transformed.